amandoabreu/amandoabreu.github.io/_posts/2023-10-09-startup-red-flags-engineers-perspective.md

 Any combination of these could spell trouble for a startup.

 **10. Flawed Recruitment Process**
->"How they interview... run far away from uncollaborative leadership."
+>"How they interview.
+I’ve turned down a role because their interview process was so terrible they would have no way of differentiating good vs bad potential engineers.
+Doomed to fail
+I’ve also worked at a place where a single person made most of the decisions.
+They flopped so hard.
+Turns out 1 person is not smarter than a team of experts they hired - run far away from uncollaborative leadership"

-The way a startup hires reflects its values and future prospects.
+The way a startup hires reflects its values and future prospects. <a href="https://pre-screen.dev/" target="_blank">Hire the best people for the job.</a>

 **11. Internal Strife**
 >"High rate of team turnover...
 If remote, video calls with cameras off/lack of banter (reflects low morale/team enthusiasm)."